Summary

 The timeline for debt recovery in Singapore depends on the method and response by the defendant:

-- However, do note that if the debtor contests or defends the suit, the process can take from up to six (6) months onwards to resolve, depending on the complexity of the case and how hard parties are willing to litigate the matter.
+- Contested Cases: However, do note that if the debtor contests or defends the suit, the process can take from up to six (6) months onwards to resolve, depending on the complexity of the case and how hard parties are willing to litigate the matter.
+Some civil court proceedings can take 6-12 months or longer, particularly for complex disputes.

-- Once judgment is obtained, enforcement action (such as a writ of seizure and sale or garnishee orders) can take an additional 1–3 months depending on type and variety of assets.
+- Enforcement Action: Once judgment is obtained, enforcement action (such as a writ of seizure and sale or garnishee orders) can take an additional 1–3 months depending on type and variety of assets.

 In Singapore, a Letter of Demand (LOD) is a formal written request to repay a debt or fulfill an obligation, often drafted by a lawyer, and serves as a precursor to legal action.
 It's a crucial step in the debt recovery process, offering a formal opportunity for the debtor to respond or settle the matter before legal proceedings.